seanhaydongriffin/autoit-cdp-udf/README.md

 ## Configuration

 The AutoIT SciTE script editor does not have UTF8 / Unicode support enabled by default.
-This is required to display the unicode characters in the test output (see the "Example output" above).
+This is required to display the unicode characters (like ▶✓) in the test output (see the "Example output" above).

 To enable this in the AutoIT editor add the following line to your SciTEUser.properties file (via menu Options > Open User Options File) :